EmergentRealms/emergentrealms.github.io/blog/2025-05-12-leveling-up-with-cpp.md

 ## Building the New Engine Room

 Porting systems from GDScript to C++ demanded new habits: manual memory management, careful node ownership, and rigorous error checking.
 The payoff was immediate.
-NPCs running under the native `ActorControllerNative` sprinted through complex behaviors without stutter, even with 20+ characters active.
+NPCs running under the native `ActorController` sprinted through complex behaviors without stutter, even with 1000+ characters active.

 The refactor also opened the door for real multithreading.
 I introduced a `ThreadPoolManager` singleton to queue CPU-heavy jobs—pathfinding, AI evaluation, chunk generation—and a `SignalDispatcher` to ferry results back to the main thread safely.